Gbukaa/security_week/kubernetes/README.md

 In this **team project**, you will be learning how to set up a Kubernetes cluster using AWS' Elastic Kubernetes Service (EKS).

-A K8s cluster can be difficult to build, configure and get started with, which means that for some companies, having to managing their own K8s clusters is not always desireable or cost-effective.
+A K8s cluster can be difficult to build, configure and get started with, which means that for some companies, having to managing their own K8s clusters is not always desirable or cost-effective.
 So there are a bunch of solutions provided out there that fully manage the Kubernetes control plane.
 EKS is one of them.